BlluryFace/Speech_to_Text_API_benchmark/README.md

 * **Benchmarking**
 The recording will be transcribed through 5 API Transcription providers to produce text result.
-Removing the word dot or '.' in the transcription text and then calculating the WER against expected text.
+Removing the word dot and all punctuations in the transcription text and then calculating the WER against expected text.
 Record the result the 5 runs
 and then plot the result on a box plot